apache/shenyu-website/community/8-release-guide.md

 mvn release:perform -Prelease -Darguments="-DskipTests" -DautoVersionSubmodules=true -Dusername=(GitHub ID)
 ```

 At this point, the distribution is published to [stagingRepositories](https://repository.apache.org/#stagingRepositories).
-Find the published version, ${STAGING.RELEASE}, and click `Close`.
+Find the published version, $\{STAGING.RELEASE}, and click `Close`.

 ## Publish to SVN dev repository